nextapps-de/flexsearch/README.md

 __Search 1:__ single term query<br>
 __Search N:__ multi term query (this often performs better because of the intersection is shrinking the final result, especially when using Context-Search)

+The benchmark was executed against a single client without any scaling involved.

 ## Encoder